mpayetta/mpayetta.github.io/_drafts/2016-07-31-full-text-indexing-with-elastic-search-and-mongodb.markdown

 All set, time to run the mongo-connector.

 {% highlight bash %}
-$ mongo-connector -m localhost:27017 -t localhost:9200 -d elastic2_doc_manager
+$ mongo-connector -m 127.0.0.1:27017 -t 127.0.0.1:9200 -d elastic2_doc_manager
 {% endhighlight %}

 You can replace the parameters with your custom data, this is just the default localhost implementation of it.
 So here we basically tell mongo-connector to consume MongoDB data from `localhost:27017` and send it to the ES instance running on `localhost:9200`.
 All this will be done by using the `elastic2_doc_manager`.
 After a while (depending on how many MongoDB databases you have and how big they are), you should be able to see the new indexes in your ES instance.
 In my case it was almost instant, since I had only two documents in my `fulltext` database.
-So if you call the correpsonding ES endpoint to list indices, you should see this:
+So if you call the corresponding ES endpoint to list indices, you should see this:

 {% highlight bash %}